There are a number of scenarios under which you might need to move a WordPress installation.

 Add the database server name to your text file.

 You are now ready to run the Duplicator installation process.

 In a Web browser, go to the URL of the installer file that you uploaded earlier.
 You probably won’t be able to just go to the folder: for security reasons, most hosts will be configured to not generate an index of the files in a directory in the absence of an index file.

 Here is the Duplicator process that starts when I go to this URL:

-However, there is one exception: make sure that you delete the DUPLICATION installer and archive files from that directory.
+However, there is one exception: make sure that you delete the DUPLICATOR installer and archive files from that directory.
 You definitely do not want someone to find them.

-NOTE: the site listed above was setup for the purposes of making these screenshots.
-It, and the database listed above, no longer exists.
+NOTE: the site listed above was set up for the purposes of making these screenshots.
+It, and the database and user listed above, no longer exists.